hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_realistic_photograph_of_a_galaxy_cluster_with_brig_d6838421-6a93-4041-9418-d81a92bbb9ea-0_3.content.md

 > "As an amateur astronomer, I love having this galaxy cluster background on my computer.
 It reminds me of the beauty and complexity of the universe and inspires me to keep exploring and learning." - David R.

-> "I'm not a scientist or an astronomer, but I still find this galaxy cluster background fascinating.
+> "I'm not a scientist or an astronomer, but I still find this galaxy cluster background Fas<wbr>ci<wbr>na<wbr>ting.
 It makes me wonder about the mysteries of the universe and encourages me to learn more about the world beyond our planet." - Emily S.

 ## Resources